 Collaboration spaces do not exist in the building.
 This is partly due to the age and design of the building.
-Collaboration spaces enhance learning by bringing multiple teachers and students together in an area for projects and presentations.
-The collaboration spaces also create spaces where students can hang out and socialize before and after class
+Collaboration spaces enhance learning by bring multiple teachers and students together in an area to do projects and presentation.
+The collaboration spaces also create spaces where students can hang out and socialize before and after class.